Client Therapy Services

 The initial intake phone call with our ATMA Guide is at no charge and is available to answer your questions and confirm your eligibility to begin the application process.

-At ATMA, we have qualified personnel to help with Section 56 Exemption applications, including compiling, submission, and follow-up with Health Canada.
-We have a protocol that has allowed for a very high rate of exemption approvals.
+At ATMA, we have qualified personnel to help with Health Canada Special Access Program and Section 56 Exemption applications, including compiling, submission, and follow-up with Health Canada.
+We have a protocol that has allowed for a very high rate of approvals.
 As you can imagine this process takes considerable time, with our ATMA team providing dedicated support to guide each and every client.

 Once application eligibility is confirmed, ATMA will request the administration fee.
 If financial costs would be a barrier for you, please reach out to us.

-After Health Canada approves your application we will schedule an orientation meeting one day prior to your psilocybin therapy at ATMA’s Journey Center, with all involved in your treatment, in order to build a relationship of trust and ease.
-The cost includes your psilocybin therapy at our Journey Center and a follow-up with our experienced psychedelic guide.
+After Health Canada approves your application we will schedule an orientation meeting one day prior to your psilocybin-assisted therapy at ATMA’s Journey Center, with all involved in your treatment, in order to build a relationship of trust and ease.
+The cost includes your psilocybin-assisted therapy at our Journey Center and a follow-up with our experienced psychedelic guide.